ColDog/k8s-installer/readme.md

 # Kubernetes Installer

+## Features

+- Cluster certificates signed by and stored in vault.
+- Control plane in an autoscaling group with Healthchecks.
+- Configurable, uses Coreos ignition configuration for provisioning.
+- Built for security and high availability.

-## Architecture
+## Overview

 ### Control Plane

-This is an opinionated Kubernetes installer for AWS.
-It provides terraform resources and scripts for setting up and managing a production ready cluster.
-The core pieces of the cluster are deployed as binaries running through systemd.
-Binaries are hosted in an s3 bucket in a common format for quick downloads from the machines and to ensure consistency and availability for the cluster.
+The Kubernetes control plane is created inside a master autoscaling group.
+This group can be scaled up and down dynamically.
+Additionally, the autoscaling healthchecks are connected directly to the Kubernetes api server.
+If an api server is failing it will be replaced by the autoscaling group.

 ### Vault

 Vault provides all of the certificates to each component of the cluster including local `kubeconfig` objects.
 Upon boot, each node will request the certificates it needs from vault.
 Authorization is handled through the vault aws-ec2 backend which allows vault to distinguish between worker nodes and master nodes.
-Worker nodes may create credentials for kubeproxy and kubelet services.
+Worker nodes may create credentials for kubeproxy and kubelet services, whereas master nodes can create credentials for any user.

+Vault can also provide credentials for local users that have access to vault.
+An example of this is provided in the `scripts/vault/create-user` and `scripts/vault/get-kubeconfig` files.

+The cluster creation process involves setting up a vault `pki` backend and specific roles for the master and worker instances.
+This can be configured and this step handled externally.

 ## Getting Started